QuantEcon/melbourne_2024/notebooks/option_pricing.md

 ----

++++

+In this notebook we use option pricing as an application to test some Python scientific computing libraries.

 ```{code-cell} ipython3
 import numpy as np
 import matplotlib.pyplot as plt
 ```

 ## Introduction to Monte Carlo integration

+Before discussing option pricing we'll quickly review Monte Carlo integration and why it's useful.

 ### Computing expectations